Mechanisms over marketing • Built for real rounds

 Micro-FAQ

-What makes a magnetic towel “best” for cart riders?
+What makes a towel clean well for an entire round?

-If you want the best magnetic golf towel, evaluate it like equipment, not merch: shear stability, vibration tolerance, and wet/dry control.
-Then pick the design that’s built around those realities.
+If you want a magnetic towel that stays put and cleans all round, evaluate it like equipment: shear stability, vibration tolerance, docking geometry, and wet/dry control.
+Then buy the design that’s built around those realities.

 FAQ: Golf Accessories, Magnetic Towels & Gifts